-CUTRIC collaborative innovation projects, transit operators, and academic research teams to develop next generation made-in-Canada technologies for global transportation networks.
+CUTRIC collaborative innovation projects will integrate private companies (manufacturers, start-ups, and small to mid-sized enterprises), transit operators, and academic research teams to develop next generation made-in-Canada technologies for global transportation networks.
 Projects should be located in Ontario.
-However, exceptions will be made case-by-case to project partners outside Ontario, across Canada.
+However, exceptions will be made case-by-case to have project partners outside Ontario, across Canada.

 CUTRIC supports collaborative innovation projects ranging between Technology Readiness Levels (TRL) 2 to 6 [ Figure1 ], which relates to at least one of CUTRIC's four pillars of innovation [ Figure 2 ].

 Pillar # 1 - Zero- and low-emissions propulsion technologies and systems integration: Including battery electric and hybrid electric propulsion technologies, hydrogen fuel cell electric propulsion technologies, compressed and renewable natural gas propulsion technologies (including hydrogen and natural gas fuel combinations), and dimethyl ether (DME) propulsion technologies, as well as grid-based "smart" management tools that balance electric charging and / or hydrogen refueling.